Menu Close

 Languages

 The idea of our languages page came to me through a Brazilian brother called Felipe Sabino.
 Felipe e-mailed me to ask permission to translate some of our materials into Portuguese so I asked him to send me a copy of his translations (when he was finished) to put on our website.
-On Felipe’s website there were already Portuguese translations of writings by various Protestant Reformed ministers, so I requested them too.
+On Felipe’s website, there were already Portuguese translations of writings by various Protestant Reformed ministers, so I requested them too.
 The PRC website contained some translations of PR material in Dutch, Spanish, German, Russian, Slovakian, etc., and I found a few other PR items in foreign languages on other websites.
 This was a start.

 Then I spent some time searching the internet for our ecumenical creeds (Apostles’, Nicene, Chalcedonian and Athanasian) and our Three Forms of Unity (Belgic Confession, Heidelberg Catechism and Canons of Dordt) in other languages.
 Later, I located some of our liturgical forms in different tongues or had helpers translate some of them.
 The Declaration of Principles (adopted by the PR Synod of 1951) is a key document; we now have it in Italian, Russian and German.

 We began to offer free books for translations, and friends and new contacts took us up on it.
 By these translations into various languages, our Protestant Reformed Churches, ministers and doctrines have become a little better known throughout the world.
-The PR mission work in the Philippines started through the PRC website in English.
+The PR witness in the Philippines started through the PRC website in English.
 Maybe the Lord will use the website materials in various tongues to open up other doors in the future.

 Uses